wilsonte-umich/mdi-suite-template/shiny/shared/README.md

 pages with text, mostly via markdown rendered in R with
 <code>includeMarkdown(file.path('static/xxx.md'))</code>.

-## Categories of recurring elements used to support apps
+## Recurring elements used to support apps

 Within the **global** and **session** folders: